 Using a Non-Japanese Credit Card

-To use a non-Japanese credit card with their reservation system for both tickets & hotels, your card must have the 3-D Secure Authentication (MasterCard SecureCode and Verified by Visa).
+To use a non-Japanese credit card with the Tokyo Disney Resort reservation system for both tickets & hotels, your card must have the 3-D Secure Authentication (MasterCard SecureCode and Verified by Visa).

 There is more information on the official website, which lists which credit cards are accepted.
 If you can book successfully with your credit card, let us know what type of card you used in the comments.
 It appears that Amex is not accepted.